pranjaldatta/PyVision/pyvision/misc/NeuralStyleTransfer/README.md

 The idea is to extract the _content_ from one image, the 'content image', and the _style_ or _texture_ from another image, the 'style image', to get a single output which has a combination of the two.

+To check out a notebook demonstrating how you can use the Neural Style Transfer Module in 3 lines, check [here](https://github.com/pranjaldatta/PyVision/blob/master/demo/misc/NeuralStyleTransfer/nst_demo.ipynb).

+If the link above does not work check [here](https://nbviewer.jupyter.org/github/pranjaldatta/PyVision/blob/master/demo/misc/NeuralStyleTransfer/nst_demo.ipynb).

 ## A Few details about the implementation

 - By default, due to computational limitations, both style and content images are resized to 512x512 if using a GPU or 128x128 if on a CPU.
 If the *retain_dims* is set to True, the output is **UPSAMPLED** to the original content image dimensions but this upsampling especially for 128x128 images reduces quality.